 - Routing the code flow to another segment of code in order to handle the error

 - Routing the code flow to another segment of code to finalize tasks – whether an error was raised and handled, or not.

 So, the basic concept is that of errors that are being RAISED and code you write to HANDLE the error.
 In the error handler, you can control the situation, rollback any data activities, notify the user, or do nothing and just let it pass.
 In the FINALIZE section you perform tasks you must do anyway before you return control to the user (or to the calling function), such as closing any open files, hiding helper Worksheets, clearing the status bar, re-enabling events, etc.

-Watch the video here as I demonstrate how to implement error handling in Excel VBA – a sample lesson from my complete Computer Programming and Databases with Excel and SQL program.
+Watch the video here as I demonstrate how to implement error handling in Excel VBA – a sample lesson from my Computer Programming with Excel VBA course.

 I created a complete 8-course program for you.

 From programming to databases with Excel VBA to deliver business-grade solutions.

 Take the first course today: Computer Programming with Excel VBA.